not-first/pyhton/README.md

 # Pyhton

 A minimalist esoteric programming language where Python keywords must be typos.
-Write functions, perform arithmetic, and print output - all while deliberately misspelling every keyword.

 ## Language Overview